basarat/typescript-book/docs/types/generics.md

 // ^ if that error is fixed the rest would be fine too
 ```

 Of course this can quickly become painful e.g. if you want a string queue you have to go through all that effort again.
-What you really want is a way to say that whatever the type is of the stuff getting *pushed* it should be the same for whatever gets *poped*.
-This is done easily with a *generic* parameter (in this case on the class):
+What you really want is a way to say that whatever the type is of the stuff getting *pushed* it should be the same for whatever gets *popped*.
+This is done easily with a *generic* parameter (in this case, at the class level):

 ```ts
 /** A class definition with a generic parameter */